paladin-t/bitty/docs/documents/manual.md

 ### Archive

-This module offers manipulations for a ZIP package.
+This module offers manipulations of ZIP package.

 **Constructors**